dd32/td-gh-ex/readme.txt

 Source: http://genericons.com

 == Changelog ==
+= 2.3 =
+* Add option to show excerpts or full post contents on archive pages.
+* Make clock icons dynmic to reflect actual post times.
+* Updates for WordPress 5.2 - 5.5.

 = 2.2 =
 * Sync setting defaults in customizer and on front end.
 * Fix keyboard naviation for menu toggle on certain browsers and menu types.